OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Conclusion

 \section{Conclusion}

-We presented OR-Agent, a multi-agent framework for automated algorithm discovery that unifies evolutionary search, tree-structured research workflows, hierarchical reflection mechanisms, and a structured solution database.
-Rather than relying solely on mutation and crossover, OR-Agent models scientific research as a structured process of branching hypothesis exploration, systematic refinement, iterative experimentation, and knowledge accumulation.
-By organizing research trajectories as trees and maintaining a diversity-aware solution database, the framework enables deep local optimization while preserving global exploration.
+We presented OR-Agent, a multi-agent framework for automated algorithm discovery that unifies evolutionary search, tree-structured research workflows, hierarchical reflection mechanisms, and a structured heuristics database.
+Rather than relying solely on mutation and crossover, OR-Agent models heuristic design as a structured process of branching hypothesis exploration, systematic refinement, iterative experimentation, and knowledge accumulation.
 Its hierarchical reflection system serves as a semantic analogue of optimization dynamics, guiding improvement across research rounds.
-Extensive experiments on twelve classical combinatorial optimization problems and one complex cooperative driving environment show that OR-Agent achieves the strongest overall performance among state-of-the-art LLM-based algorithm discovery methods.
+Extensive experiments on twelve classical combinatorial optimization problems and one complex cooperative driving environment show that OR-Agent achieves the strongest overall performance among state-of-the-art LLM-based automatic heuristic search methods.
+For future research, extending beyond purely textual feedback to incorporate multi-modal signals would enhance diagnostic and reasoning capabilities.
+Equipping the Idea Agent with web search and literature review capabilities could further enhance its ability to generate innovative ideas.